 My question is, if we were to bump into each other in public place or for if he goes somewhere he can reasonably expect me to be (like open house at school for the kids)…does the restraining order protect against that?
 I thought it would say somewhere he would have to stay X feet away from me at all time but I don’t specifically see that.

-So, yes, a protective order does cover places where you’d expect to see your ex-husband.
-He would need to schedule separate meetings with the school to ensure you are not there at the same time he is.
+So, yes, a protective order (especially one in Maryland) would cover places where you’d expect to see your ex-husband.
+In regards to your children’s school, he would need to contact the school and schedule separate meetings to ensure that you aren’t both there at the same time.

-No contact with you also means communications through texts, emails, phone calls, and social media.
-Any attempt at these kinds of communication would break the order.
+It’s worth noting that “no contact” also includes communication through texts, emails, phone calls, and social media.
+Any attempt at these kinds of communication would violate the order as well.

 Get Answers to Your Burning Legal Questions!